gitlabhq/gitlabhq/doc/user/project/deploy_boards.md

 - Following a deploy from the start, not just when it's done
 - Watching the rollout of a build across multiple servers
-- Finer state detail (Ready, Preparing, Waiting, Deploying, Finished, Failed)
+- Finer state detail (Waiting, Deploying, Finished, Unknown)

 Since Deploy Boards are tightly coupled with Kubernetes, there is some required knowledge.
 In particular you should be familiar with: